The Big 3-0

 I had two moments of clarity during my first two months of turning thirty years old.
 The first moment occurred when I was driving home completely drunk from a friend’s wedding from Indiana to Chicago.
 The second moment happened when I had a terrible reaction to marijuana, which landed me in the hospital.
 These two episodes forced me to reflect upon my life.
 My road to self-awareness and self-worth involved realizing I had placed too much value on other people in my life.
-I had never truly valued myself as a man, black person, and as a human being.
+I had never truly appreciated myself as a man, black person, and as a human being.
 I had focused on making everyone else a priority while undervaluing and being overly critical of myself in social situations.
 I had been harder on myself than I had been on other people.
 Anxiety, bouts of clinical depression, and panic attacks had hindered me on and off since my childhood.
 This all had affected my personal relationships, romantic ones, and professional life, too.

 I made a lot of personal changes over the next couple of years to become a happier, healthier, more evolved person.
 First, I learned to value myself.
 Secondly, I quit self-medicating, stopped taking anti-depressants and rejected negative thoughts.
 Finally, I accepted failure.
 For years in counseling, I talked about what it meant to be successful and about my constant fear of failure.
 But I now view failure as a necessary element to becoming a more successful person.
 I am much more equipped to deal with negative thoughts and self-doubt.
 Positive self-talk, working out, taking improv classes, travel, developing my personal relationships and getting daily online tips about ways to improve one’s confidence.
 One must love oneself first and foremost, and not worry about what other people think.

 Through my professional work and personal life, I’ve discovered that many young black people suffer from depression and other mental health issues such as PTSD.
 For instance, I facilitated many peace circles and conducted group counseling sessions where young black men would share their personal struggles.
 They talked about using drugs, reckless sex lives, violence in the community, and self-hatred.
 It helped me understand that my past is connected to a larger systemic problem—of race, class, and ideals of masculinity—in our country.
 Black people who live in poverty suffer from many health issues, but mental health is something that men, due to patriarchal ideals surrounding masculinity, don’t openly talk about.
-There has been progress, however, especially with celebrities like Jay Pharoah, Kid Cudi, and researchers, like my old professor at University of Chicago, Waldo Johnson speaking up about how depression impacts black men in America.
+There has been some progress, however, especially with celebrities like Jay Pharoah, Kid Cudi, and researchers, like my old professor at the University of Chicago, Waldo Johnson speaking up about how depression impacts black men in America.
 I am sharing my own story as a way of saying to young black men out there, “You’re not alone, and there is always hope.”